 Since the rules are required by statute, private market-based systems cannot serve as an alternative.
-States regulate barbering by statute, regulation, or both.
+States regulate barbers, barbershops, and barber colleges by statute, regulation, or both.
 Private market-based systems are not used for licensing and regulation.
 The licensing and regulation are state functions, so a regulatory program independent of state intervention cannot be established.